altruios/namshubettulpa/public/namshubettulpa/chapters/interludes-2.md

 'RG::We are out.'
 ~Robert felt a turning in his head: a refutation from Alice~ 'AG__RG::You: look.'
-~Robert felt his attention turn to the tongues~
+~Robert felt his attention turn to the tongues.
-~They were everywhere: touching nearly everyone and everything~ 'AG__RG::We are cattle to it, maybe we poison the herd.'
+They were everywhere: touching nearly everyone and everything~ 'AG__RG::We are cattle to it, maybe we poison the herd.'
 ~Robert considered~
 "NULL::We are approaching; I would not appreciate finding another species to eat."
-~Robert felt the barrier to the link as a thin soap bubble~ ~Quite enveloped him, as he fell at the edge of all things~ ~Towards a ship~
+~Robert felt the barrier to the link as a thin soap bubble~ *Quite enveloped him, as he fell at the edge of all things* ~Towards a ship~
 }
 {